 Meg Griffin from Family Guy is a Type B. She is usually dere-dere, but acts tsun-tsun to people she doesn't like or people who usually piss her off.

-X-Men: Evolution: Miss Jean Grey normally acts like a sweet and cheerful Cool Big Sis towards the younger kids, but goes cranky when Scott or Duncan are around.
+X-Men: Evolution: Miss Jean Grey normally acts like a sweet and cheerful Cool Big Sis towards the younger kids, but goes cranky when Scott or Duncan are around, though mostly when they're being idiots or butting heads.
 Then there's her hidden jealousy against Rogue or Taryn...

 Then there's Annabelle, the angelic whippet from All Dogs Go to Heaven.
 "Touch that watch and you can never go back...I SAID TOUCH THAT WATCH AND YOU CAN NEVER GO BACK!"

 Mitsuki from Kappa Mikey, for Mikey.
 She is soft, dependent, shy, and kind the point where nobody else acknowledges her and they often forget her name, but in one episode it's revealed that she used to be a secret agent before breaking into show business and can injure nearly anyone if need be.

 Frankie from Foster's Home for Imaginary Friends is very warm and nurturing towards the imaginary friends, but doesn't take too kindly to Mr. Herriman's pestering or Bloo's madness.

 Maurecia from Wayside is a Genki Girl who is extremely friendly and liked by everyone in Wayside School.
 And she expresses her unrequited love for Todd by hitting him, constantly.

 June from KaBlam! is usually sweet and laid-back.
 However, when something bad happens (like Henry giving her crap or something won't go her way), she's pretty tough.
 She's also always doing something mean to Henry (even though they're friends), however, she has a huge crush on him.